Hypnotherapy and Hypnosis FAQ

 (1) to provide a normal patterned passage back into ordinary consciousness, which eventually becomes natural and habitual, and

 (2) to ensure that you return to ordinary consciousness in an alert and happy state.
 Thus, the passage back into ordinary consciousness involves bringing along some of the positive feelings experienced in hypnosis.

 Is it better to self-induce a state of hypnosis than to have someone else hypnotize you?

 Yes, especially and only if the hypnotist is not a professionally qualified person.
 In fact, you should never let anyone except reliable and competent professionals induce hypnosis in you.
 Self-induced states, however, tend to be entirely safe.

 Is it easier to return to a state of hypnosis once you have been there?

 Unquestionably, yes.
-Passing from ordinary states of consciousness into hypnosis is a technique which, with some practice, can be employed almost automatically, like a habit.
+Passing from ordinary states of consciousness into hypnosis is a technique that, with some practice, can be employed almost automatically, as a habit.
 Just as a musician finds it easier to play a difficult piece after much practice, so the person who practices reaching hypnosis finds it easier to enter that state each time he practices it.

 How can I learn to self-induce the state of hypnosis?

 By following the step-by-step directions of our well-qualified coaches who will guide you through each exercise.